melruark/Resume_Ruark-Melody/README.md

 * Investigated subject matter gaps, recruited expert speakers, and implemented a 3-hour session to 70 graduate level students to address federal priorities, culminating in a first ever session on Women’s Issues in Africa.
 * Involved with all activities and processes of the project’s lifecycle, facilitating collaboration between Secretary Clinton’s Senior Advisor for the Secretary’s Fund for Women and Girls and gender issues training from the United State Agency for International Development.
-* Liaison between student officers and department leadership, thoroughly familiar with details of interdisciplinary program, and expanded the curriculum to relevant topics officers confront
+* Liaison between student officers and department leadership, thoroughly familiar with details of interdisciplinary program, and expanded the curriculum to relevant topics officers confront.
 * Introduced expert speakers to an audience of 70 graduate level students.
 * Coordinated all technical support for classroom sessions and problem-solved technical difficulties.
 * Drafted a test question data bank, achieving 100% compliance with bureau requirements that track student progress.